 - Spray a 9X13 inch baking dish with nonstick cooking spray; set aside.
 Preheat the oven to 350 degrees.

 - Heat vegetable oil in a Dutch oven.
 Cook the chicken, celery, and carrot over medium heat, until there's no longer any pink in the chicken and the veggies are soft.
-Stir in the garlic and cook until it becomes fragrant, about 1 minute.
+Stir in the garlic and cook until it becomes fragrant about 1 minute.
 Add undrained tomatoes, Frank's hot sauce, water, salt, pepper and Italian seasoning and bring to a boil.
-Reduce heat, cover and simmer 20 minutes, stirring occassionally.
+Reduce heat, cover and simmer 20 minutes, stirring occasionally.

 - Meanwhile, while the sauce is cooking, prepare the lasagna noodles according to the package instructions.
 Drain the noodles.

 - In a small bowl, combine the ricotta cheese, 3/4 cup blue cheese 2 cups mozzarella and egg.

 - Spread 1/2 cup of the sauce on the bottom of the pan.
 Layer 3 noodles, 1/3 of the sauce, and 1/3 of the cheese mixture, in the baking dish.
 Repeat twice with remaining layers.
 Sprinkle top with remaining 2 cups mozzarella cheese.
 Cover tightly with aluminum foil and bake in preheat oven 2o minutes.
 Uncover and continue to cook for 20-25 minutes or until bubbly and center is hot.
 Remove from oven and immediately sprinkle top with remaining 3/4 cups blue cheese.
 Allow to stand 10 minutes.
 Serve.